All Episodes

 That's exactly right.

-As well as for himself.
+Terrific, as well as for himself.

-That's important too.
+That's important, too.

 Yes, sir.

-Uh Rush, to the point, uh, when I was at the Air Force Academy, I wrote a paper, and the paper says basically what you've been saying, and that is a war is nation versus nation.
+Rush, to the point, when I was at the Air Force Academy, I wrote a paper, and the paper says basically what you've been saying, and that is a war is nation versus nation.

-And McNamara's war Vietnam was the first war ever fought that I could find where we did not go against the nation.
+And McNamara's war, Vietnam, was the first war ever fought that I could find where we did not go against the nation.

 We went against the military.

-And civilian casualties, destruction of inter infrastructure, this is why you don't want to go to war.
+This is why you don't want to go to war.

-And this is why you should not want to go to war against the United States, because we should go in and instead of risking lives, American servicemen on the ground, we should be, as as B said, we should be going in and power shortens the duration of war.
+Because we should go in, and instead of risking lives, American servicemen on the ground, we should be, as Beebe said, we should be going in, and power shortens the duration of war.

-I hope Israel does this and I hope the world understands that war is nation against nation.
+I hope Israel does this, and I hope the world understands that war is nation against nation.

 That's it.